stacc/stacc-cli-library/README.md

 ## Examples

 ```
-// Create a default client for communicating with the Kubernetes cluster by loading local .kubeconfig or .flowrc files
+// Create a default client for communicating with the Kubernetes cluster by loading local .kubeconfig files
 client, err := CreateDefaultClient()
 if err != nil {
   log.Fatal(err.Error())